- What is Title VI of the Civil Rights Act of 1964?

 - No person in the United States shall, on the ground of race, color, or national origin, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance.
 42 U.S.C. § 2000d

-- Under Title VI, StarTran customers who are not proficient in English are able to obtain a "Riders Guide" in these languages: Spanish, Arabic, Russian and Vietnamese.
+- Under Title VI, StarTran customers who are not proficient in English are able to obtain a "Riders Guide" in these languages: Spanish, Arabic, Russian, Vietnamese, and Karen.
 This Ride Guide is free and available to the public upon request.
 Translation services are also free and available upon request.

 - How to File a Title VI Complaint?

 - Please complete and submit this form (57 K) to the City Ombudsman in the Mayor's Office at 555 South 10th Street, Suite 301, Lincoln NE 68508.
 If you have additional questions, please call the Ombudsman at 402-441-7511.

 - You are not required to use this form; a letter with the same information is sufficient.
 However, the information requested in the items marked with a star (*) must be provided, whether or not the form is used.
 The complaint should be submitted as soon as possible, but no later than 180 calendar days after the date the alleged discrimination occurred.

 - Upon receipt of a complaint, the City's Ombudsman will evaluate and investigate the complaint.
 The City's Ombudsman may seek assistance of the City Attorney in investigating and responding to the complaint.
 The Ombudsman shall complete the investigation no later than 45 calendar days after the date the complaint is received.
 If more time is required, the Ombudsman shall notify the Complainant of the estimated time frame for completing the investigation.
 Upon completion of the investigation, the Ombudsman will respond to the complaint in writing.
 The response will explain the position of the City, and, where appropriate, offer options for substantive resolution of the complaint.